oracle/truffleruby/doc/contributor/stdlib.md

 > they get automatically installed when you install Ruby.
 They can be
 > uninstalled and they are maintained outside of Ruby core.

-We aren't sure how installing standard gems from RubyGems will work with TruffleRuby in the future, as our versions sometimes differ from the originals.
-At the moment, we're just storing sources in our repository and shipping the full set as MRI does, and we'll tackle issue when they come in future versions of Ruby.
+It is not clear yet how installing default gems from RubyGems will work with TruffleRuby in the future, as some default gems we use differ from the originals.

 ### Default gems